wix-playground/bird-droppings/README.md

 #### Features
 * Google Map created with a KMZ file to create a KML layer.
 * Search bar biased to the defined service region.
+Locations outside of the region won’t appear when selected.
 * Selecting a search location adds a marker on the map.
 Previous search location markers are deleted (this code can be deleted to allow multiple markers).

 #### To use the map